 Scientists at the Centers for Disease Control and Prevention (CDC) are tracking multiple cases of monkeypox that have been reported in several countries that don’t normally report monkeypox, including the United States.
-As of August 10th, 2022, the US is reporting 20,733 cases of monkeypox.
-Texas has 1,859 confirmed cases of monkeypox.

 The Centers for Disease Control and Prevention (CDC) and the Texas Department of State Health Services (DSHS), along with local and regional public health departments are investigating persons with suspicion of monkeypox to determine whether they meet case definitions and are monitoring anyone with reported contact with confirmed cases.

 Recommendations for the Public

 Based on the evolving situation, risk to the general public appears low.
 People who may have symptoms of monkeypox, such as the characteristic rash or lesions, should contact their healthcare provider for evaluation.
 This especially includes anyone who 1) has symptoms concerning for monkeypox who traveled to countries or states where monkeypox cases have been reported, 2) reports contact with a person who has a rash similar to monkeypox or who has received a diagnosis of confirmed or suspected monkeypox, or 3) has symptoms concerning for monkeypox who is a man who has had close or intimate in-person contact with other men in the past month.